gwtproject/gwt-site/src/main/markdown/articles/mvp-architecture-2.md

   }
 </pre>

-<p>When it needs to grab the list of selected items, for example when the user
-clicks the "Delete" button, it has them right at its disposal.</p>
+When it needs to grab the list of selected items, for example when the user clicks the "Delete" button, it has them right at its disposal.

 <pre class="prettyprint">
   public class ContactsPresenter implements Presenter,